Billy-dev100/-bretacademy/content/_index.md

 permalink = "/"
 title = "Bretcrown Trading Academy"
 [[slides]]
-description = "Bretcrown Trading Academy is a leader in Crude Oil Trading through CFDs, offering courses globally through online courses.
+description = "We are a leading Crude Oil Trading online training academy offering courses globally.
 We have a competent team of instructors offering weekly training to students from all corners of the globe." image = "oil.jpg" link = "" title = "Welcome to Bretcrown Trading Academy"